Zymbit-Docs/zymdocsy/content/getting-started/hsm4.md

 ## Prerequisites

-* Raspberry Pi 3 or 4.
+* Raspberry Pi 3 or 4, if using Raspberry Pi.
-* Raspbian or Ubuntu is installed.
+* Raspbian or Ubuntu/ Tegra is installed.
     * Other Linux distributions will work, but may require extra configuration.
 We will gladly provide guidance, but cannot guarantee support.
 For information see the [Operating Systems](https://community.zymbit.com/c/23) section.
 * Adequate power supply is used (5V).
-    * If the Red Power LED on the Pi is not illuminated this means the supply voltage is inadequate.
+    * **For Pi users:** if the Red Power LED on the Pi is not illuminated this means the supply voltage is inadequate.
     * More info [here](https://community.zymbit.com/t/243).
 ----------
 ## 1. Install the HSM4